nhh/tarbit/README.md

 gem install tarbit
 ```

-You can now run manually (you can also omit the default params):
+You can now run tarbit manually (you can also omit the default params):

+The interval is the interval, the statistics are written to disk.

 ```
 tarbit serve --port 22 --interval 600